-The Ombudsman Program is a command-operated program, intended to improve communication between the command and a Sailor's family members.
-Navy family ombudsmen are communication links, information and referral resources and advocates for command family members.
+The Ombudsman Program is a Command-operated program, intended to improve communication between the Command and a Sailor's family members.
+Navy Family Ombudsmen are communication links, information and referral resources, and advocates for command family members.

-How does someone become an ombudsman?
+How can I become an Ombudsman?

-Is financial support available for an ombudsman?
+Is financial support available to Ombudsman?